Renin blood testPlasma renin activity; Random plasma renin; PRA

 - Sudden and very high blood pressure (malignant hypertension)

-- Adrenal glands releasing too much aldosterone hormone (hyperaldosteronism)
+- Adrenal glands that release too much aldosterone hormone (hyperaldosteronism)

 - High blood pressure that is salt-sensitive